Sneha421/snehab.github.io/content/authors/admin/_index.md

 ---
 # Display name
-title: 吳健雄
+title: Sneha Balasubramoni

-# Name pronunciation (optional)
-name_pronunciation: Chien Shiung Wu

 # Full name (for SEO)
-first_name: Shiung Wu
+first_name: Sneha
-last_name: Chien
+last_name: Balasubramoni

-# Status emoji
+# # Status emoji
-status:
+# status:
-  icon: ☕️
+#   icon: ☕️

 # Is this the primary user of the site?
 superuser: true